 The majority of our seamless steel pipe products are manufactured in integrated steelmaking operations using the electric arc furnace route, with the principal raw materials being steel scrap, DRI, HBI, pig iron and ferroalloys.
 In Argentina we produce our own DRI from iron ore using natural gas as a reductant.
-Our integrated steelmaking operations consume significant quantities of electric energy, purchased from the local market, and in part produced by our thermo-electric power generating plant.
+Our integrated steelmaking operations consume significant quantities of electric energy, mostly purchased from the local electricity markets, though in part sourced from our own renewable, natural gas and thermal-electric power production.
 Our welded steel pipe products are processed from purchased steel coils and plates.

 The weight of the different steelmaking raw materials and steel vary with the proportion of seamless and welded pipes in the total production mix and among the different production facilities in our industrial system, as well as the specifications of the final products and other factors.
-On average, in 2022, steel scrap, pig iron, HBI and DRI represented approximately 30% of our steel pipe products' costs, while purchased steel in the form of billets or coils represented approximately 14%, with direct energy accounting for approximately 6%.
+On average, in 2023, steel scrap, pig iron, HBI and DRI represented approximately 23% of our steel pipe products' costs, while purchased steel in the form of billets, coils or plates represented approximately 17%, with direct energy accounting for approximately 4%.

 The above raw material inputs are subject to price volatility caused by supply, political and economic situations, financial variables and other unpredictable factors.
 For further information on price volatility, see "Key Information - Risk Factors - Risks Relating to Our Business and Industry - Increases in the cost of raw materials, energy and other costs, limitations or disruptions to the supply of raw materials and energy, and price mismatches between raw materials and our products may hurt our profitability".
-The costs of steelmaking raw materials and of steel coils and plates, increased on average in 2021 compared to 2020 and were subject to high levels of volatility during 2022 as they were affected by the Russian-Ukraine armed conflict and the sanctions being imposed on Russian individuals, companies and institutions.
-For more information see "Key Information - Risk Factors - Risks Relating to Our Business and Industry - The Russia-Ukraine armed conflict may adversely affect our operations".
+The costs of steelmaking raw materials and of steel coils and plates increased on average in 2021 compared to 2020 and were subject to high levels of volatility during 2022 as they were affected by the Russian-Ukraine armed conflict, and the sanctions being imposed on Russian individuals, companies and institutions.
+They returned to more stable levels in 2023.
+For more information, see "Key Information - Risk Factors - Risks Relating to Our Business and Industry - An escalation of the Russia-Ukraine war and other armed conflicts may adversely affect our operations".